 For part-time employees, vacation days will be pro-rated.

-Employees will submit written vacation requests, two weeks at a time, to their manager by mid-March for the May 1 to Aug.
-31 period.
-Once all employees has booked their first two weeks, the process will repeat, two weeks at a time until all requests that can be reasonably accommodated have been accepted.
+Employees may take their vacation entitlement at their discretion, subject to the prior approval of their manager, and to the functional requirements of their department.
+Managers will approve vacation in a fair and equitable way.
+Employees will submit written vacation requests, two (2) weeks at a time, to their manager by Sept.
+1 with approval by Sept.
+30 for the period Dec.
+1 to May 31.
+Requests are to be submitted by Feb.
+1 with approval by March 1 for the period of June 1 to Nov.
+30. Once all employees have booked their first two (2) weeks, the process will repeat, two (2) weeks at a time until all requests that can be reasonably accommodated have been accepted.

 It is not the practice of the university to pay in lieu of taking vacation time, except in the case of discontinuing employees (see below).

 The Employment Standards Act requires that the employer maintain a record of vacation earned and taken by employees.
 The manager who approves vacation scheduling is responsible for keeping accurate records of their employee’s entitlement and vacation taken.